DUNEuro -- A software toolbox for forward modeling in bioelectromagnetism: Interface to scripting languages

-A common approach is to provide a compiled binary executable that the user is able to call directly.
+In this section we describe the interaction of a user with the DUNEuro library.
+In general, a common approach is to provide a compiled binary executable that the user is able to call directly.
 This executable would then load the data provided by the user from the hard disk, perform the desired computation and write the computed result back to the hard disk.
 As different users might want to perform different sets of computations, the computations to be performed can be configured by the user, either through command line parameters or through a configuration file.
-An advantage of this approach is its very simple and straight forward usage, similar to any other executable on the operating system.
+An advantage of this approach is its very simple and straightforward usage, similar to any other executable on the operating system.
 There is no need for additional packages or additional software and the executable can be used directly by the user.
 However, the computation of the solution to the forward problems is usually only a small part in a longer pipeline for source analysis.
 This pipeline usually consists of the data measurements and pre-processing steps and the forward solution is part of an inverse estimation process.
 When using the library directly in an executable, one has to provide methods for reading any input data as well as writing out the resulting output.
 Similarly, the configuration has to be transferred to the executable by the user.

+A more convenient way to use the provided library can be found by offering bindings to a scripting language such as Matlab (The Math Works Inc., Natick, Massachusetts, United States; \url{https://www.mathworks.com}) or Python (Python Software Foundation, \url{https://www.python.org}).
+For both languages there are already existing software frameworks for processing EEG and MEG data \cite{Gramfort2013,Oostenveld2011,Tadel2011, He2020}.
+Thus, by providing direct bindings one can include the forward modeling approach directly into an existing analysis pipeline.
+An example for such an integration is presented in \cite{Vorwerk2018}, where the authors introduce a pipeline for performing EEG source analysis using the conforming finite element method together with the classical St. Venant source model.
+The forward models are implemented using the SimBio software (\url{https://www.mrt.uni-jena.de/simbio}) and integrated into the Matlab-based FieldTrip-toolbox \cite{Oostenveld2011}.

+As it builds upon several existing modules of the software toolbox DUNE, the core functionality is provided by the \Cpp module DUNEuro.
+Bindings to the Matlab and Python scripting languages are provided in separate DUNE modules: \emph{DUNEuro-py} and \emph{DUNEuro-matlab}, respectively.
+A structural overview of DUNEuro and its interface modules with respect to DUNE, external software and downstream libraries is illustrated in Fig~\ref{fig3}.